slatlas/atlasdocs/Guides/Workflows/InventoryManagement.md

    * Inventory updates automatically upon receipt

 9. **Track Outbound Inventory**
-   * Inventory depletes when field personnel complete treatments
+   * Inventory depletes when field personnel complete treatments.
+Treatments can automatically deduct warehouse inventory when created (without a shipment/BOL); if a shipment is later added, the system reverses that deduction to avoid double-counting.
+See [Treatments](../../Distribution/Treatments.md).
    * Deliveries to customers reduce warehouse inventory
    * Transfers between warehouses tracked automatically